tamasso-parec/DRIMS2-2025/README.md

 This repository contains the Dockerfiles to build the Docker image for the DRIMS2 summer school together with a set of scripts to start the container and check the installation.

+The first part of the guide assume you are working on some version of Linux (**highly recommended**), if you are on windows go to the end of this guide, follow the Windows instructions

 ## How to Get Ready for DRIMS2 Summer School

 To use ROS 2 you will need Docker.
 This allows you to avoid being tied to a specific Ubuntu version to satisfy the ROS–Ubuntu compatibility.